Calibration of self-decomposable L\'{e}vy models: Introduction

-When $k$ increases on $(-\infty,0)$ and decreases on $(0,\infty)$, it is called k-function and the processes is self-decomposable.
-Further examples which have property \eqref{propK} are compound Poisson processes and limit distributions of branching processes as considered by \citet{KellerRessel:2012}.
+Owing to the infinite activity, the features of market prices can be reproduced even without a diffusion part (cf. Carr \textit{et~al.} \cite{carr2002}) and thus we study pure-jump L\'evy processes.
+More precisely, we assume that the jump density satisfies { } When $k$ increases on $(-\infty,0)$ and decreases on $(0,\infty)$, it is called $k$-function and the processes is self-decomposable.
+Further examples which have property \eqref{propK} are compound Poisson processes and limit distributions of branching processes as considered by Keller-Ressel and Mijatovi{\'c} \cite{KellerRessel2012}.
 Using the bounded variation of $k$, we show that the estimation problem is only mildly ill-posed.
-While the Blumenthal-Getoor index, which was estimated by \citet{belomestny:2010}, is zero in our model, the infinite activity can be described on a finer scale by the parameter
+While the Blumenthal--Getoor index, which was estimated by Belomestny \cite {belomestny2010}, is zero in our model, the infinite activity can be described on a finer scale by the parameter